tantaman/tantaman.github.io/_posts/2013-07-30-Inheritance-Aggregation-and-Pipelines.markdown

 ---
 layout: post
 title: 'Inheritance, Aggregation, and Pipelines'
-categories: software design api-design oo functional
+tags: software design api-design oo functional
 ---

 How does one write software that can be extended?